 For customers who might need support, we have energy assistance programs available.

 We understand that during these uncertain times, there may also be questions about your gas service, account and payment.
-That's why we are suspending disconnections and waiving late fees during this time.
-In addition, we are offeringpayment arrangements designed to meet our customers’ needs.
+We are offering payment arrangements designed to meet our customers’ needs.
 We will continue to be there for you each and every day, providing the natural gas service you rely on for so many important needs.